simkessy/AlgoBootcamp/README.md

   - RIGHT node must be GREATER than parent and root
   - Validate:

-## Algorithms
+## Sorting Algorithms

 ---

-- Unordered list can use asterisks
-- Unordered list can use asterisks
-- Unordered list can use asterisks
+- No one has ever been asking to implement a sorting algo
+- BubbleSort:
+- SelectionSort:
+- MergeSort:
+- QuickSort:

 ## LeetCode